dborncamp/notes/tanzu_linux.md

 Sudo access on the host.

+Note: Kubectl is expected to already be present on the host.

 ## Download

 Download the bundle package from the content repository  and move it onto the workstation.